topogoogles/cnn-us-epg-grabber/README.md

 ## Usage

-1. Install and configure the PVR IPTV Simple Client addon in Kodi.
+1. Install and configure the PVR IPTV Simple Client add-on in Kodi.
 2. Set the EPG source in PVR IPTV Simple Client to:
    `special://userdata/addon_data/script.epggrabber.cnn/guide.xml`
 3. Set the M3U playlist source to:
    `special://userdata/cnn_us.m3u`
-4. Run the CNN-US-EPG-Grabber addon to generate the initial EPG data.
+4. Run the CNN-US-EPG-Grabber add-on to generate the initial EPG data.
-5. Configure the update interval in the addon settings if desired.
+5. Configure the update interval in the add-on settings if desired.

 ## Contributing

-Contributions to improve the CNN-US-EPG-Grabber are welcome.
+Contributions to improve the **_CNN-US-EPG-Grabber_** are welcome.
 Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## License